piebrary/greenlanceV2/documentation/index.md

 # Say hello to PieBrary!

-PieBrary let's you easily create, update and publish beautiful responsive websites out of the box, both frontend and backend.
+PieBrary let's you easily create, update and publish beautiful responsive websites out of the box, both webapp and server.
 You can use this document for installation guides, update & customization guides, tip & tricks and much more.